 Opening her box sees the return of her virgin brother, all bruised and battered, and the families discover their cars are gone and their phones are dead.
 This isn’t the last house on the left…it’s the ONLY house on the left.
 They’re trapped—and there’s a merchant lurking around their house!
 Before long, perverse flirtations take place between the young and the old and even siblings (incest! ew…fricking…ew!).
 Pretty much everyone needs to go to hell.

 And hell is back: chains and hooks, (faux) Pinhead, yummy face stretching gore, even lesbian Cenobites this time.
-Then come all the shocking revelations–including one that made me sigh with relief because it reveals that there really was no incest after all.
+Then come all the shocking revelations–including one that made me feel less icky about the whole incest thing.
 The darkest and cruelest outcome of this installment is that the ONLY character who doesn’t give in to pleasure or pain is the one who ends up going to hell!
 That twist, definitely made me relish this one a little more than most of the others.
 Fuck the pure!
 They SHOULD go to hell while I have tons of butt sex, making heaven a place on earth.

 Finally, we get the threat of another sequel as one of the characters grabs the box and looks devilishly at the camera before the credits role.
 Well I’ll be damned….

 As much as people like to bash Revelations, it is probably one of the most authentically Hellraiser based films in the franchise beyond the first few, which becomes even clearer when we move on to Judgment.